San Antonio Board Certified Attorneys

 Board Certification is an achievement that distinguishes attorneys who have taken the time and committed to the process of becoming a publicly recognized specialist in their area of law.
 The Texas Board of Legal Specialization that grants board certification is a part of the State Bar of Texas, the body the licenses lawyers to practice law in the state of Texas.
 The Board reviews applicants for certification, recognizes the attorneys that meet the high standards required to become certified, and regulates the certified attorneys becoming specialized in the field of law.

 According to the Texas Board of Legal Specialization, while there are over 100,000 attorneys licensed to practice law in Texas, there are only 7,400 who have earned the status of being board certified specialists in their practice area.
-At the Higdon, Hardy & Zuflacht, all of our partners have earned the prestigious right to be publically recognized as specialists in family law.
+At the Higdon, Hardy & Zuflacht, L.L.P., all of our partners have earned the prestigious right to be publically recognized as specialists in family law.
 Additionally, partner James A. Higdon has also earned this status in the area of civil appellate law.
 We are dedicated to providing our clients the best legal guidance possible, and that is shown through the commitment of earning board certification.

 Becoming a Board Certified Attorney